Missing Values Handling for Machine Learning Portfolios: EM vs Simple Mean Imputation

 Our single-predictor strategies go long the 500 stocks with the strongest predictor and short the 500 stocks with the weakest predictor each month.
 We do this for two missing data handling methods: (1) EM imputation and (2) dropping stocks with missing values.

 This design allows us to examine the most common method for handling missing values (dropping missing) while simultaneously removing ``predictor dilution'' effects that can occur when using imputed data.
 Intuitively, the imputed data covers more stocks, and if these additional stocks have more neutral predictors, the extreme deciles using imputed data will display less predictability simply because of this additional coverage.
 Fixing the number of stocks in each leg controls for this issue.
-For simplicity, we drop predictor-months that have less than 1000 stock-predictor observations.
-This filter removes 1\% of predictor-months.

-Table \ref{tab:one-signal} shows the resulting distribution of mean returns and Sharpe ratios.
-EM generally improves performance, on average.
-However, the effects of EM imputation are generally small.
-In equal-weighted portfolios, EM increases the median annualized return from 5.9\% to 7.0\% and the median annualized Sharpe Ratio from 0.53 to 0.56.
-In value-weighted portfolios, the median performance is almost unchanged.
-EM increases somewhat the dispersion of performance measures, as seen in the slightly larger right and left tails.

-The ``EM Improvement'' row computes the difference between EM and missing dropped performance at the predictor level.
-The typical difference is tiny, at around 0.1 percentage point per year for expected returns.
-The largest difference is the 90th percentile for EM improvement for equal-weighted long short returns, and this difference is a rather moderate 3.6 percentage points per year.